-Duration Models
+(ii) Duration Models

-The process of leaving unemployment in favor of paid labor can appropriately be modeled by a transition rate approach.
+The process of leaving unemployment to participate labor market can appropriately be modeled by a transition rate approach.
 Two potential destination states q are considered reflecting transitions to employment (q=1) and alternative transitions like for example other labor market policy measure or retirement (q=2).
-The hazard rate is defined as the limit of the conditional probability for the ending of a spell in interval [t;t+t] given that no transition occurred before the start of this interval:
+The hazard rate is defined as the limit of the conditional probability for the ending of a spell in interval [$t;t+\Delta t$] given that no transition occurred before the start of this interval: